Javascript SDK

 Timeout

 The timeout method helps limit the run time of scripts included within callbacks and helper functions like trackLink and trackForm.
-The timeout is set in miliseconds.
+The timeout is set in milliseconds.
 An example call below sets the timeout to 300 ms.

 analytics.timeout(300);